The Impact of Dreamachine

 Hear from our participants

 To deliver our ambitious 2022 programme, we worked with a wide network of suppliers, freelancers and institutions across the UK, creating hundreds of new employment opportunities.
 We worked closely with local authorities in each location, including Belfast Council, Royal Borough of Greenwich, and Cardiff Council, to ensure benefit and connection to local residents and communities.
 We created over 30 new jobs in each city, investing £1.25m in local people and suppliers across Northern Ireland, Wales and Scotland.
 We directly employed 162 staff and freelancers, working with a further 232 suppliers across the UK.
+We are continuing to collaborate with partners and organisations across the world to deliver our future touring programme.

 "One of the most indescribably profound experiences of my life."